-Have you ever heard of Sugarberry / hackberry tree?
+Have you ever heard of Sugarberry / Hackberry tree?
 If so, you’re in the minority.
-This seems a little odd as it is a native tree, though more common and more used in Minnesota, North and South Dakota.
+This seems a little odd as it is a native tree, though more common and more seen in Minnesota, North and South Dakota.
 It is an outlier in Manitoba with only one known local location South of Lake Winnipeg.

-It’s commonly called Sugar Berry south of here and I like that name better than Hackberry.
+It’s commonly called Sugarberry south of here, and I like that name better than Hackberry.
 Hackberry sounds like something that catches in your throat.
 Definitely not thinking about the marketing when they named it!
 Although the berries are sweet and considered palatable between the skin and pit there’s pretty much nothing to taste.
 Some birds and butterflies are attracted to the tree though.
-As far as Aesthetics go to Hackberry has a similar structure to Green Ash, though slightly broader.
+As far as aesthetics go, Hackberry has a similar structure to Green Ash, though slightly broader.
 Growth rates are somewhere between Ash and Elm.
 They are a little slower to take off but do well in most soil types.
-As I always preach, Moisture, weed control and nutrients improve the growth rate of everything… significantly!
+As I always say: moisture, weed control and nutrients improve the growth rate of everything… significantly!
 They do reasonably well in the Red River Valley.
-High PH and clay soils do not scare them off, for that reason they make a better choice than silver maple.
+High pH and clay soils do not scare them off, for that reason they make a better choice than Silver Maples.
 It’s important to have a source from a well-formed tree.
-I have seen some… well “bad hair day” sugarberry’s.
+I have seen some… well “bad hair day” Sugarberry’s.

-As the Emerald Ash Borer scare has people moving to other varieties Hackberry has caught the eye of many.
-We must learn the lesson not over Plant anything.
-Every plant will have an Achilles heel show up sooner or later.
+As the Emerald Ash Borer scare has people moving to other varieties, Hackberry has caught the eye of many.
 This tree has interesting bark, makes a nice shade or shelter tree but has probably not been selected because there are no outstanding features.
-Fall colour is plain yellow growth rate is average so why not go with the low-hanging fruit first.
-That would have been Elms with fast growth, Brilliant gold, and high tolerance for almost everything.
+Fall colour is plain yellow, growth rate is average so why not go with the low-hanging fruit first.
+That would have been Elms with fast growth, brilliant gold, and high tolerance for almost everything.
 Green Ash is extremely cold, salt and pH tolerant.
 So we keep going down the line to find the next best tree.
-I encourage planting this Hardy native but not at the exclusion of other options as well.
-For the average homeowner having a tree that needs a little extra water during a drought spell isn’t the end of the world.
-Linden’s, Birch, and silver maple make fine specimen trees but not great shelterbelts.
-Sugarberry could be included in shelterbelts with other trees like Emerald Ash bore resistant ash trees, Dutch Elm resistant elm trees, Manitoba maple, Poplar and Willow and possibly Ohio buckeye.
+I encourage planting this hardy native, but not at the exclusion of other options as well.
+For the average homeowner, having a tree that needs a little extra water during a drought spell isn’t the end of the world.
+Linden’s, Birch, and Silver Maples make fine specimen trees but not great shelterbelts.
+Sugarberry’s could be included in shelterbelts with other trees like Emerald Ash or other bore resistant ash trees, Dutch Elm resistant elm trees, Manitoba Maple, Poplar, Willow and possibly Ohio buckeye.
 If diversity catches your eye you may consider adding Sugarberry to your repertoire.